 8. Cautions with other medicines

 Some medicines, and some foods, affect the way bisacodyl works.

-- water tablets (diuretics), steroids (like prednisolone) or digoxin (a heart medicine) – these can upset the balance of salts and minerals in your body if you have too much bisacodyl.
+- medicines that make you pee more (diuretics), steroids (like prednisolone) or digoxin (a heart medicine) – these can upset the balance of salts and minerals in your body if you have too much bisacodyl.
 If you are taking digoxin, this imbalance makes it more likely you will have the serious side effects of digoxin.
 Talk to a doctor or pharmacist before taking bisacodyl if you are taking any of these medicines.

-- indigestion remedies (antacids) and dairy products, like milk, cheese and yoghurt – these affect bisacodyl tablets and stop them working properly.
+- indigestion remedies (antacids) – these stop bisacodyl tablets working properly.
 They can also make the bisacodyl irritate your stomach and give you indigestion.
-Do not take bisacodyl at the same time – leave a gap of 1 hour before or after taking bisacodyl if you are having indigestion remedies or dairy products.
-The small amount of milk in coffee and tea is unlikely to affect it, but it's best to take bisacodyl tablets with a glass of water.
+Do not take bisacodyl at the same time.
+Leave a gap of 1 hour before or after taking bisacodyl if you are having indigestion remedies.

 Mixing bisacodyl with herbal remedies or supplements